Bergen: Hardangerfjord, Waterfalls, Culture & Apple pie

 About this experience

-This half-day bus trip takes you from Bergen to the heart of Hardanger – a land of world-class fjords, magnificent waterfalls, and rich craft traditions.
+This half-day guided bus tour takes you from Bergen to the heart of Hardanger – a region known for world-class fjords, impressive waterfalls, and strong local craft traditions.

-On this trip you will experience some of Hardanger’s most beautiful places: from the famous Steinsdalsfossen Waterfall & Stone Age carvings to the impressive Hardanger Fjord itself!
+On this trip you will experience some of Hardanger’s most beautiful highlights — from the famous Steinsdalsfossen Waterfall and nearby Stone Age rock carvings to the impressive Hardangerfjord itself.

-In Norheimsund, the charming capital of this fjord region, you’ll visit a living Maritime Center, where you can explore workshops, watch craftsmen at work, and experience local maritime culture.
+In Norheimsund, the charming capital of the fjord region, you’ll visit a living Maritime Centre, where you can explore workshops, watch craftsmen at work, and experience local maritime culture.

 Available options